pocoloko/idena-shared-node-guide/README.md

 to view HAProxy status do ``haproxy -vv``

-For the most part I used this guide to figure things out [HAProxy SSL Termination](https://www.haproxy.com/blog/haproxy-ssl-termination/)
+For the most part I used this guide to figure things out: [HAProxy SSL Termination](https://www.haproxy.com/blog/haproxy-ssl-termination/)

 ---